 If you no longer reside in New Jersey or are unable to appear in person, however, you will have to fill out a written record request.
 You should be aware that the procedures for submitting written record requests in New Jersey will vary by court.
 Thus, always contact the Criminal Records Department of the court you are requesting the record from beforehand to determine the procedure.
 Most courts will require you to fill out a New Jersey Record Request Form and either fax or mail it to them.
 You should also be aware that, while some courts will respond to your record request in a matter of days, some courts in New Jersey can take up to 4 weeks to process your request.
 If you have been arrested multiple times in different courts, you will need to send a separate request to each court.

-Lowest Price Guaranteed NJ Expungement Lawyers – $695 Expungements
+Low Price NJ Expungement Lawyers – $695 Expungements

 If you have any questions about obtaining your NJ arrest records, please contact us today.